TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 Intersphinx mapping
 -------------------

-Settings.cfg contains start urls for the intersphinx linking mechanism.
+:file:`Settings.cfg` contains start urls for the :ref:`intersphinx` linking mechanism.

-You must uncomment all manuals you use in your cross-references
+Every manual used for cross referencing mus be uncommented.

 This is an up-to-date list of mappings commonly used: